-Trimble Geo XH Global Navigation Satellite Systems (GNSS) were used to record the location of salmonid redds (<1 meter real-time accuracy).
+Trimble Geo XH and Trimble Geo 7X Global Navigation Satellite Systems (GNSS) were used to record the location of salmonid redds (<1 meter real-time accuracy).
 The GNSS units also allowed the surveyors to display previously recorded data in the field.
-The ability to see data from previous surveys eliminates the need to physically mark redds and reduces the potential of counting a redd more than once.
-Surveyors positioned themselves directly downstream of each redd and recorded the position of the tailspill.
+The ability to see data from previous surveys eliminates the need to physically mark redds and reduces the potential of counting a single redd more than once.
+Surveyors positioned themselves directly downstream of each redd and recorded the position of the tail-spill.
 Care was taken to avoid impacting redds during the surveys.